qindianf2000/LazUnits/Indy10/Doc/Indy10 install for Lazarus.md

 - Complete the rebuild and restart IDE
 - You will now have many tabs with Indy design-time components

+## Fix Memory Leaks
+- There is a known memory leak issue
+- Use the tool Indy10FixMemLeak to resolve the packages on your system

 ## OpenSSL

 - The OpenSSL site is: https://www.openssl.org/